hechmik/news_summariser/README.md

 The goal of this project is to help me staying updated with the latest news about topics I care while saving some precious time.
 Also, I think that in this way I will be able to drastically reduce the number of bookmarks in my browser, therefore it is a win-win situation.

+You can choose between two type of summaries:
-At the moment I am focusing in creating an extractive summariser and only the most meaningful phrases in a given article will be returned to the user: even though the summaries may not appear as fluent as the original sources, this choice greatly reduces the problem complexity.
+- Extractive summaries: only the most meaningful phrases in a given article are returned to the user, without any modification of the original text.
+This is comparable to highlighting the main sentences in a text.
+- Abstractive summaries: using more complex models such as BART and T5 it is possible to generate a summary that is based on the original text but rephrase the various sentences.
+This is comparable to refer to a friend what you have just read, in your own words.

 ## High-level pipeline:
 In order to achieve my starting goal this project is structured as follows: